Key players in 2023-24 Silly Season

 Chandler Smith, No. 16 Kaulig Racing Chevrolet (NXS)

 The scoop: Kaulig Racing announced Oct.
 22 at Homestead-Miami Speedway that it would part ways with Smith for the 2024 season.
-Smith has not yet announced his landing spot for next season.
+It was announced Dec.
+13 that Smith would race full-time for Joe Gibbs Racing in the Xfinity Series.

 Jared C. Tilton | Getty Images